Leveraging Data to Win the Game in Sports Analytics

 “Treat yourself like an organization that never stops recruiting, never stops scouting, never stops networking with smart people,” Gilani advises.

 Rather than waiting for someone else to give you an assignment, push yourself to grow.
-If you can demonstrate that you know how to use data effectively before you’re hired, you’ll stand out among other applicants.
+If you can demonstrate that you know how to leverage data effectively before you’re hired, you’ll stand out among other applicants.

-Thriving Inside the Industry
+Skills for Thriving in the Sports Analytics Industry

 Data requires an astute mind to interpret and apply effectively.
 Raw data can be misleading, and it’s up to the data specialist to decipher it within the full context, weighing the numbers against other variables, known facts, and human intuition to uncover the most accurate finding.